Refugees of the Syrian civil war in Jordan: Water scarcity

 There has been an “ongoing drought devastating agricultural prospects in the country’s northern areas for almost ten years,” making Jordan one of the driest countries in the world.
 The strain on water resources has been exacerbated by the huge “influx” of Syrian refugees to the Zaatari refugee camp, located in the border cities of Ar-Ramtha and Mafraq.
 As a result of “rapid population growth,” the quantity of drinkable water available on average to the Jordanian population is less than 150 cubic meters per year.
 The renewable water supply, provided by rainfall, only creates 50 percent “of the total water consumption” so the remainder must be extracted from “aquifers that are slowly being depleted.”
 Water is one resource without the capacity for foreign support, forcing Jordanians to make do with their own resources.
 Jordan, as a nation, depends largely on foreign aid and its scarce water resources are not renewable.
 The extraction of groundwater has sustained the population in recent decades but, with the influx of Syrian refugees, the supply of groundwater is declining.
 One can purchase expensive water sold by the truckload by local businessmen, but most cannot afford this luxury.
 Humanitarian aid organizations like Oxfam and Mercy Corps have made efforts to uncover more water in the Za’atari camp by digging wells, but this will only provide temporary, small-scale relief.
+While the issue of water scarcity in Jordan is real, there is also a political dimension to the intersection of the issues of water scarcity and refugee influx.
+According to Hussam Hussein, the Jordanian government has been supporting a narrative blaming issues like refugee influx and nature for water scarcity over a narrative of water mismanagement.